 5. Timing is everything with mobile surveys

 The ideal time to contact a customer with a mobile survey is right after an interaction with your company.
 The important thing is to take advantage while the customer or employee still has you in front of mind.
 For retailers, this could take place shortly following a purchase.
 Or you could take the example from one of our customers, which wanted to pulse check their employees and thus set up tablets at office exits programmed with one question – “How are you feeling?” – and five responses.

 6. Test your mobile survey

 Ask your colleagues to complete the mobile survey on both tablet and smartphone (iPhone and Android).
 Do they find it easy to navigate?
 How long did it take them to complete?
 Does the company logo look correct?
-You’ll be amazed how far a little usability testing goes.
+By all means, you’ll be amazed how far a little usability testing goes.